 1.2 Procedures The complainant will be given an opportunity to discuss their concern or complaint with the appropriate member of staff who will clarify the nature of the complaint and reassure them that the school wants to hear about it.
 The member of staff may explain to the complainant how the situation arose.
 It may be helpful to identify at this point what sort of outcome the complainant is looking for.

 The member of staff will need to respond appropriately, taking into account the seriousness of the complaint.
 Hopefully the appropriate member of staff can resolve the matter immediately.
 If the member of staff first contacted cannot deal immediately with the matter, they will acknowledge the complaint within 2 school working days of the complaint being raised; make a clear note of the date, the name, and contact address or phone number of the complainant.
 The Head-teacher will be given a copy.
-Where the concern relates to the Head-teacher, Vicky Percival, the parent will be advised to contact the Proprietor, Julie Smith.
+Where the concern relates to the Headteacher, Vicky Percival, the parent will be advised to contact the Proprietor, Julie Smith.

 The member of staff dealing with the concern or complaint will make sure that the complainant is clear what action (if any) or monitoring of the situation has been agreed, putting this in writing if this seems the best way of making things clear.
 Should the matter not be resolved within 5 school working days of it being acknowledged or in the event that the parent and member of staff fail to reach a satisfactory resolution, then the parent will be advised to proceed with the complaint in accordance with Stage 2 of this procedure.